Lincoln Continental: Mark V (1960)

 For 1960, the Continental Mark V saw another styling update, with flatter front bumpers (with Dagmars).
 The Continental badging was restyled, with "Mark V" badging moved to the rear fenders.
 On the front fenders, four horizontal chrome spears were added.
 Using a similar layout as the Mark IV, the Mark V was given a restyled grille.
-The 1960 Continental features a beautiful one year only restyled dashboard.
+The 1960 Continental features a restyled dashboard.
 The rear grille and bumper were also completely restyled setting it apart from the previous two years.
-The rear suspension was changed from coil spring to leaf springs, the fusebox was placed under the hood for ease of access and cruise control was offered for the first time.
+The rear suspension was changed from coil springs to leaf springs, the fusebox was placed under the hood for ease of access, and cruise control was offered for the first time.

 Town Car/Limousine

 Alongside the Mark III, IV, and V, there are two additional models of the third-generation Continental.
 In 1959, Lincoln added the Limousine and Town Car body styles; the latter marked the first use of the Town Car name by Lincoln.
 Available only in black, both versions were built with a model-specific formal rear roofline with a padded vinyl roof and smaller rear window for privacy.
 The Limousine featured a retractable partition between the front and rear seats with a rear seat radio on the back of the front seat.
 The wheelbase remained the same 131 inches on the limousine as the other Continental models and the rear seating was also the same dimensions.
 Priced at $10,230 for the limousine and $9207 for the Town Car, these cars came equipped with every optional accessory offered that year.
 The air conditioning capacity was increased with the addition of a trunk mounted evaporator to increase rear seat cooling.